blackberry-garance/flowershow-app/docs/mermaid.md

 ---
-title: Mermaid Diagrams
+title: Mermaid diagrams
+description: Create diagrams and visualizations using a popular, text-based syntax.
 ---

-Mermaid lets you create diagrams and visualizations using a simple text-based syntax.
-You can read more about [Mermaid diagrams on the Mermaid website here](https://mermaid-js.github.io/mermaid/#/).

-Because it is text-based mermaid is very well suited to being using in plain-text and markdown.

 ## How to use